 Justice Thomas’ concurrence in Leonard may be a preview of what is to come in Timbs.
 There is little consistency amongst the circuits when it comes to the proportionality of forfeiture, which may have caused the Court to accept certiorari in the first place.
 Timbs has attracted amicus briefs from prestigious groups such as the Cato Institute, American Civil Liberties Union, Southern Poverty Law Center, NAACP, Constitutional Accountability Center, and Pacific Legal Foundation.
 All have expressed concerns about the potential for perversion of the justice system in light of the revenue generated for state and local government from forfeiture.
 The Excessive Fines Clause was designed to curb these types of abuses.
 Could it be that the high court is looking for some way to limit government’s vast ability to cripple defendants right out of the gate?
 We will see in November.

 We practice excellence, one client at a time.

-The attorneys at Ashley D. Adams, PLC handle federal criminal cases throughout the United States, including Arizona, Oklahoma, Utah, and California.
+The attorneys at Adams & Associates, PLC handle federal criminal cases throughout the United States, including Arizona, Oklahoma, Utah, and California.

-The attorneys at Ashley D. Adams, PLC handle state criminal cases throughout Arizona including the cities of Phoenix, Scottsdale, Glendale, Mesa, Tempe, Ahwatukee, Maricopa, Gilbert, Peoria, Surprise, Goodyear, Litchfield Park, Avondale, Chandler, Casa Grande, Florence, Queen Creek, Deer Valley, North Pinal and Sun City as well as those living in and around Maricopa County, Pinal County, Pima County, Yuma County and Yavapai County.
+The attorneys at Adams & Associates, PLC handle state criminal cases throughout Arizona including the cities of Phoenix, Scottsdale, Glendale, Mesa, Tempe, Ahwatukee, Maricopa, Gilbert, Peoria, Surprise, Goodyear, Litchfield Park, Avondale, Chandler, Casa Grande, Florence, Queen Creek, Deer Valley, North Pinal and Sun City as well as those living in and around Maricopa County, Pinal County, Pima County, Yuma County and Yavapai County.